Geodata Selection and Queries#

 Tip

-Tip: Holding down “Shift” during click based selction allows for selection of multiple features
+Holding down “Shift” during click-based selection allows you to select multiple features

 Example: Manually select country polygons by click